sprytechies/yii2-resque/README.md

 Once the extension is installed  :

-1. Create a folder `components` in your app.
+1. Create a folder `components` in your app(yii2-basic).in case of yii2-advance template create this folder inside app(like frontend)
     You can put all your class files into this `components` folder.

     Example -